KiandaBPM/docs/content/docs/platform/_index.md

 ## What is Kianda? ##

-Kianda is the most flexible no-code / low-code platform that you can use to create digital business processes.
-You can use the easy to use Kianda **Designer** to create forms to look and work the way you want.
-Choose from 18 predefined field types and 60 rules to create your forms within your processes.
-And if you don't like those, use the no-code part of the platform to create customised field and rule widgets.
-Then monitor process execution in a dashboard using seven widget types, from lists to chart, or create your own dashboard widget using Kianda **Developer**.
+Kianda is the most flexible no-code / low-code platform that you can use to create automated digital business processes.
+Kianda can be used in two ways:

+- As a **Designer or Administrator** you can use the platform to **design digital applications** to drive your business.
+Prototypes can be built quickly and easily without the need for coding experience using Kianda **Designer** to create processes and forms to look and work the way you want.
+Choose from 16 predefined field types and 60 rules to create your forms within your processes.
+And if you don't like those and have some coding experience, use the no-code part of the platform Kianda **Developer** to create customised field, rule and dashboard widgets.
+- As a **platform user**, use the platform to **input data**, or gather and **use data from external datasources** like Salesforce or SAP, and then **monitor process execution in a dashboard** using seven widget types, from lists to chart, to get an at-a-glance overview of efficiencies or bottlenecks in your organisation.
+Forms and processes can also be shared with partner organisations or sent as anonymous links for third parties to complete.

 ## How does Kianda work?